xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 ## The Problem

-The problem begins to show  itself in procedure Block, which I've reproduced below:
+The problem begins to show  itself in procedure `Block`, which I've reproduced below:

 ```delphi